 - Pennsylvania Association for Justice, Former Member of Board of Governors

-- Western Pennsylvania Trial Lawyers Association, Board of Governors
+- Western Pennsylvania Trial Lawyers Association, president-elect and Board of Governors

 - Allegheny County Bar Association, Local Rules Committee

 - Academy of Trial Lawyers of Allegheny County